greenm01/ec4x/docs/ec4x_specs.md

 In IRL tabletop play it would go as explained below, although running cloaking detection in a Python script would go a much smoother when large fleets are involved.
 Scrips will be provided in the Github repo to make the process relatively easy.
 Eventually the entire game will be in code, so this may be a moot point.

-Follow these steps (order of fleet selection does not matter).
+Follow these steps (order of unit selection does not matter).
 You can stop as soon as a Rogue is detected:

-1. Select the next ELI fleet (if all tested, stop)
+1. Select the next ELI unit (if all tested, stop)
 2. Select the next CLK fleet; choose the highest rated CLK Raider.
 3. Find the Raider's CLK in the Raider Detection Table.
 4. Find the ELI rating along the top.
 5. Roll a 1D20; add the calculated modifier (explained below).
-6. If the total is greater than the number indexed, the cloaked fleet is detected (stop).
+6. If the total is greater than the number indexed, the cloaked unit is detected (stop).
 7. Goto step 2 until all CLK fleets have been tested; otherwise Goto 1.

 **Raider Detection Table**